 Clicking on the patient name (in StoryBoard) opens a "Demographics" activity (also easily found by entering "demo" in Chart Search, then selecting "Jump to Demographics" where much more information can be found and edited.
 Most of this information should be left to admitting, reception, ward or clinic clerks, but some can be easily added or corrected by prescribers:

 Email - Appearing within the "Contact Information" tab, is needed for the prescriber to issue a patient portal (MyAHS Connect) activation message facilitating patient sign-up

 Contacts - Appearing within the "Additional Information" tab, allows one or more designated patient contacts (next of kin, family spokesperson, etc.) to be added to facilitate communications

 AHS respects how patients may want to be identified and referred to when interacting with the health care system or its communications.
-Clicking on the patient gender/age line within StoryBoard opens a "Sexual Orientation and Gender Identity Expression" (SOGI or SOGIE) activity.
+Clicking on the patient gender/age line within StoryBoard opens a "Sexual Orientation and Gender Identity Expression" (SOGI or SOGIE) activity (SmartForm).
 This indicates the patient's administrative gender (legal sex) used by health information systems that Connect Care may need to exchange information with.
 It also reflects information that patients may provide through MyAHS Connect or directly to healthcare providers about:

 Gender Identity - Affecting how gender information is displayed in most communications